-Other inhabitants of this popular exhibit include North American lobsters and mantis shrimp.
+Other inhabitants of this popular habitat include North American lobsters and mantis shrimp.
 Pistol and mantis shrimp can snap their claws with enough force to create a sound wave strong enough to stun or even kill prey predators.

 Great Japanese spider crabs can reportedly measure twelve feet from claw tip to claw tip, and are thought to live up to 100 years.